Uninen/vue-json-search/README.md

 Simple search component based on [Fuse.js](https://github.com/krisk/Fuse).
 Designed for [Hugo](https://github.com/gohugoio/hugo) but works as well with any tool.

+- Easy to setup with any software that can output a JSON search corpus
+- Ships without styles, easy to style with Tailwind
+- Minimal dependencies (Fuse.js and Vue 3)

 ## Elsewhere

 - Read my continuously updating learnings from Vite / Vue / TypeScript and other Web development topics from my [Today I Learned site](https://til.unessa.net/)